-Ampol stores personal information in a range of paper-based and electronic forms:
+Ampol stores personal information in a range of paper-based and electronic forms.

-(a) Paper Security - Where personal information is stored in physical form, Ampol may use a variety of mechanisms to protect the security and integrity of such information which might include:
+(a) Paper security - where personal information is stored in physical form, Ampol may use a variety of mechanisms to protect the security and integrity of such information, which might include:

 - using other access control measures such as keyed access, security alarms and surveillance cameras to deter and detect unauthorised access.

-(b) Computer and Network Security - Ampol adopts a number of security measures to protect information from unauthorised access to its computer systems which include:
+(b) Computer and network security - Ampol adopts a number of security measures to protect information from unauthorised access to its computer systems which include:

-- access control for authorised users such as user names and passwords;
+- access control for authorised users such as user names and passwords

-- limiting access to shared network drives to authorised staff;
+- limiting access to shared network drives to authorised staff

 - specialised IT support to deal with security risks.

-- PIN numbers and passwords required for some telephone and internet transmissions;
+- PIN numbers and passwords required for some telephone and internet transmissions

-- encryption of data for high risk transmissions.
+- encryption of data for high-risk transmissions.

-Depending on the circumstances, Ampol reserves the right to charge you a reasonable administrative fee.
-For example, Ampol's reasonable administrative costs might include:
+Depending on the circumstances, Ampol reserves the right to charge you a reasonable administrative fee in connection with your request to access personal information.